idoven/Idoven-DS-Signal-Processing/README.md

 ##  **Next steps**

-*   **Test the code and the feature extraction in a large variety of ECG signals.**

-Now due to the lack of time and the time consuming task, I was unable to test the code in the whole PTB-XL dataset.
+* Test more elaborated and individualized mother machine/deep learning models
+* Work with all classes
+* Use ECG images instead of singals to train models:
+This is another point I was thinking of.
+If doctor uses the ECG plot to detect illness, why not to follow the same path with deep learning?

-*   **Introduce Machine Learning/Deep Learning in future steps:**
+*   **How to introduce Machine Learning/Deep Learning in future steps:**

 At first, introduce Machine Learning/Deep Learning to detect automatically the different peaks.
 In that way we will be able to later on use another Machine Learning/Deep Learning model to detect heart anomalies.